Combinatorial operads from monoids: Abstract

 \section{Abstract}

 We introduce a functorial construction which, from a monoid, produces a set-operad.
-We obtain new operads as suboperads or quotients of the operads obtained from usual monoids such as the additive and multiplicative monoids of integers and cyclic monoids.
+We obtain new (symmetric or not) operads as suboperads or quotients of the operads obtained from usual monoids such as the additive and multiplicative monoids of integers and cyclic monoids.
 They involve various familiar combinatorial objects: endofunctions, parking functions, packed words, permutations, planar rooted trees, trees with a fixed arity, Schröder trees, Motzkin words, integer compositions, directed animals, and segmented integer compositions.
-We also recover some already known operads: the magmatic operad, the associative operad, the diassociative operad, and the triassociative operad.
-We provide presentations by generators and relations of all constructed operads.
+We also recover some already known (symmetric or not) operads: the magmatic operad, the associative commutative operad, the diassociative operad, and the triassociative operad.
+We provide presentations by generators and relations of all constructed nonsymmetric operads.